 If the removal required the extraction of a larger tooth or a tooth with more than a single root, the healing time will be slightly longer.
-A larger, multiple rooted tooth extraction holes will start to heal at around the third week.
+A larger, multiple-rooted tooth extraction hole will heal around the third week.
 One thing that should be noted is that the hole may still feel prominent for a few months after the procedure.

 The wisdom tooth is an impacted tooth, so the healing time of this hole will always be slightly longer.
 The difference with the healing of a wisdom tooth is that it’s not just the healing of gum tissue.
 The wisdom tooth extraction also means your jawbone has to heal as well.
 Healing time after the removal of an impacted tooth is generally around six weeks.

 What To Pay Attention To